All you need to know about Aircraft Disinsection in the EEA

 So in short: permethrin based aircraft insecticides are forbidden in the EEA.
 These products simply cannot be authorized because the (WHO required) 2% permethrin content induces unacceptable data during the (eco)tox assessment.
 Products that are not authorized as a legal biocide cannot be sold legally.
 Even though the 2% permethrin based formulation is WHO recommended, EU legislation is more strict: ECHA does not deem this product formulation safe enough for the intended purpose.

-Note: Although 1R-trans phenothrin based aircraft insecticides are used with passengers on board, the fact that this type of product is authorizable under EU BPR means that this is considered safer by ECHA than the use of a permethrin based insecticide, which are carried out in an empty aircraft cabin without passengers.
+Note: Although 1R-trans phenothrin based aircraft insecticides are used with passengers on board, the fact that this type of product is authorizable under EU BPR means that this is considered safer by ECHA than a procedure carried out with a permethrin based insecticide, even though this product is used in an empty aircraft cabin without passengers.

 Types of EU BPR authorizations